 The rules are subject to the safeguards which seek to ensure that families are still consulted about donation and will be approached and asked if they have any information about your donation views, and donation will not go ahead where it would be against the person’s wishes.

-Insight from Elaine Sym, Family Law Associate.
+Insight from Elaine Sym, Family Law Legal Director.
 For more information contact Elaine or any member of the Family Law team on 03330 430350.